torvalds/linux/Documentation/arm64/legacy_instructions.rst

 architecture.
 Deprecated instructions should default to emulation while obsolete instructions must be undefined by default.

-Note: Instruction emulation may not be possible in all cases.
-See individual instruction notes for further information.
+Note: Instruction emulation may yest be possible in all cases.
+See individual instruction yestes for further information.

 Supported legacy instructions
 -----------------------------